ChrisLalloMiami/Verilog-Slots-Machine/README.md

 # ECE287-Final-Project

-<p>A Verilog implementation of a classic slots machine through VGA display.</p>
+<p>A Verilog implementation of a classic slots machine through VGA display.
+For use, download the project file,</p>